-The region also has several secluded beach townships a short drive from Airlie Beach, offering caravan park accommodation, private holiday homes and eco resorts at which to stay and you will feel as though you’ve uncovered a hidden gem a little way ‘off the beaten track’.
+The region also has several secluded beach townships a short drive from Airlie Beach, such as Hydeaway Bay and Dingo Beach, offering caravan park accommodation, private holiday homes and eco resorts where you will feel as though you’ve uncovered a hidden gem a little way ‘off the beaten track’.